 Make sure you buy organic turmeric and store as directed on the package.
 It can be a strong taste for someone who is not used to it, so you could start off using less than the recommended teaspoon of turmeric.
 Do note that people with gallstones or gall bladder issues should not consume turmeric.

-Add a few slices of fresh ginger to a mug of hot water and allow it to brew for a while.
+Add a few slices of fresh ginger or dried ginger powder to a mug of hot water and allow it to brew for a while.
 Sip on it before you go to bed for the night.
 You can add honey or lemon if you don’t like the strong taste of ginger.

 If you suffer from heartburn, do be aware that ginger might be a trigger.

 Green tea is full of antioxidants and is known to help fight infections.
-The warmth will soothe your irritated throat and provide relief from a dry cough, and a few cups a day will up your fluid intake, which is essential.
+The warmth will soothe your irritated throat and provide relief from any persistent cough.
+Taking a few cups a day will also up your fluid intake, which is always essential.

-If you know how to gargle, this could be one of the most effective home remedies for dry cough at night.
+If you know how to gargle, this could be one of the most effective home remedies for nighttime coughing.
 This washes your throat clean of irritants and has soothing, anti-inflammatory benefits.
 You should repeat the gargling a few times a day to get the best out of this course of treatment.

 Heat up a glass of water and stir half a teaspoon of salt into it.
 Let the salt dissolve completely and allow the water to cool to a temperature that is comfortable.
 Gargle with a mouthful for 30 seconds – don’t swallow it – and spit it out.
 Repeat until the glass is empty.